emma-bell/Microbial_MetaOmics/Amplicon_Analysis.md

 write.table(asv_tax, "ASVs_taxonomy.tsv", sep="\t", quote=F, col.names=NA)
 ```

+You can find a copy of the expected output files on the github under **amplicon_output**.

 ## Visualise the results
 There are lots of different ways to visualise amplicon data.
 Today we'll use [ampvis2](https://kasperskytte.github.io/ampvis2/).